 Although it might be harder to qualify for a SoFi parent loan, the application process itself is easy.
 As an innovator in the online lending space, SoFi lives up to its reputation with a user-friendly website.

 It’s easy to get a rate quote, and filling out a full application is painless as well.
 That’s not to say applying for a parent PLUS loan is difficult, but the process can vary depending on where your child goes to college.

 Shop around to find the right parent loan for you

 For college students, federal student loans typically have better terms than private ones.
 But when it comes to parent borrowing, this isn’t necessarily the case.

-Because Parent PLUS Loans come with relatively high interest rates and origination fees, they might cost you more than a private student loan, such as SoFi student loans for parents.
+Because parent PLUS loans come with origination fees, they might cost you more than a private student loan, such as SoFi student loans for parents.